Firebase: User privacy controversies

-Firebase has been claimed to be used by Google to track users without their knowledge.
+Firebase software has been claimed to be used by Google to track users without their knowledge.
 On July 14, 2020, a lawsuit was filed accusing Google of violating federal wire tap law and California privacy law.
 It stated that through Firebase, Google collected and stored user data, logging what the user was looking at in many types of apps, despite the user following Google's own instructions to turn off the web and app activity collected by the company.
 The lawsuit was dismissed in January 2022, with Chief US District Judge Richard Seeborg ruling that a promise to avoid collecting user data did not amount to a contract.